sofiiir/eds220-hwk4/README.md

 - False color Landsat maps are created by selecting the short-wave infrared (swir22), near-infrared, and red variables (in that order).
 This map best depicts the fire scars on the landscape.
 The final map shows the fire scars with the additional boundaries of the fires being included for clarity.

 **3. Datasets descriptions:**
-- Eaton Fire perimeter: The fire perimeter data was acquired from the Los Angeles County official GIS catalogue.
-This Los Angeles County GIS data is originally from the National Interagency Fire Center (NIFC) through the Fire Integrated Real-time Intelligence System (FIRIS).
-It contains the boundary of the Eaton Fire.

-- Palisades Fire perimeter: The fire perimeter data was acquired from the Los Angeles County official GIS catalogue.
-This Los Angeles County GIS data is originally from the National Interagency Fire Center (NIFC) through the Fire Integrated Real-time Intelligence System (FIRIS).
-It contains the boundary of the Palisades Fire.
+- **Eaton and Palisades Fire perimeters:** The fire perimeter data was acquired from the City of Los Angeles official GeoHub.
+This City of Los Angeles GIS data is originally from the National Interagency Fire Center (NIFC) through the Fire Integrated Real-time Intelligence System (FIRIS).
+Eaton fire and Palisades fire perimeters are included in this download.

-- Landsat8: NASA Landsat satellites in conjunction with USGS acquire data using 11 bands through the use of Operational Land Imager (OLI) and the Thermal Infrared Sensor (TIRS).
-Landsat satellites orbit earth at a rate of 16 days per cycle.
+- **Landsat8:** NASA Landsat satellites in conjunction with USGS acquire data using 11 bands through the use of Operational Land Imager (OLI) and the Thermal Infrared Sensor (TIRS).
+Landsat satellites orbit earth at a rate of 16 days per cycle making imaging availability satelite location dependent.

 ## Data Access: